mackmcquen/mackmcquen/README.md

 ## Skillset

-I professionally work with full-stack JavaScript and enjoy C++ as a hobby.
+I professionally work with full-stack JavaScript (TypeScript) and enjoy C++ as a hobby.

 ### Languages